-The % cover of opportunist algae in a 1⁄4 m quadrat is usually estimated based on a skilled eye observation using either an open quadrat or gridded quadrat with +/- 5% agreement.
-It is highly unlikely that this method of % cover estimation is 100% accurate due to the subjectivity of individuals.
-OMC RT04 has used the population mean and an image analysis method to calculate a more precise % cover for comparison with individual participants' records.
+The % cover of opportunist algae in a 0.25 m2 quadrat is usually estimated based on a skilled eye observation using either an open quadrat or gridded quadrat with +/- 5% agreement between surveyors.
+It is highly unlikely that this method of % cover estimation is 100% accurate due to the subjectivity of individuals, although over time people can become highly skilled.
+OMC RT04 used the population mean and an image analysis method to calculate a more precise % cover for comparison with individual participants' records.
 There are difficulties in obtaining 100% accuracy for % cover of opportunist algae or seagrass; however using the image analysis method should provide a lesser degree of subjectivity than skilled eye estimation.
 The ImageJ program is able to select areas of cover based on the colouration, identifying by depth of colour.
-Each of the quadrat photographs is enhanced prior to analysis using photoshop to ensure maximum contrast between algae and substrate by selecting the areas of algal coverage and in this instance converting to a black and white scale.
+Each of the quadrat photographs is enhanced prior to analysis using Photoshop to ensure maximum contrast between algae and substrate by selecting the areas of algal coverage and in this instance converting to a black and white scale.
 Once the two distinct colours have been identified within the ImageJ program it is able to calculate the total area covered thus reducing the degree of subjectivity experienced with skilled eye evaluations.
-During this fourth round of the macroalgae scheme photographs were also ground truthed against actual presence of algae within the field to ensure the area of algae could be accurately identified within each quadrat thereby ensuring full calibration of the photographs.
+During this fourth round of the macroalgae scheme photographs were also groundtruthed against actual presence of algae within the field to ensure the area of algae could be identified accurately within each quadrat thereby ensuring full calibration of the photographs.

 Z-scores were used to establish a level of acceptance for results submitted by participants.
-These zscores used both the mean % cover per quadrat and the % cover as calculated by ImageJ.
-The results could then be compared between laboratories and between method of cover estimation for both macroalgae and seagrass.
+These Z-scores used both the mean % cover per quadrat and the % cover as calculated by ImageJ.
+The results could then be compared between participants, and between method of cover estimation for both macroalgae and seagrass.
 The results generally show a higher level of consistency between participants when comparing with the population mean.
 This was apparent across all tests for both macroalgae and seagrass.
 In conjunction with this there were a greater number of Z-scores failures when comparing the image analysis % cover with the population mean of the quadrats.
 This is consistent with previous years.
 This indicates either a lack of accuracy in % cover estimations or inaccurate % cover results produced using ImageJ.
 The benefit of comparing participants' results against the mean is that it fully represents the range of results submitted and this is not the case for the ImageJ results.
 However the image analysis represents a less subjective % cover value.